jerr0328/jerr0328.github.io/index.md

 * Avionics - Running ADS-B receiver to feed data into FlightAware.
 * Spaceflight - Besides working for the largest private operator of satellites, I attended many launches in Florida and had semi-private tours of space launch facilities at Cape Canaveral/Kennedy Space Center.
 * Digital Forensics - Took Master-level class in Digital Forensics at UCF, took Cybersecurity specialization on Coursera.
 * Martial Arts - Practiced martial arts in middle and high school.
-Resumed in summer 2017 by attending Taekwon-Do classes in Berlin.
+From 2017-2018 I attended Taekwon-Do classes in Berlin.
+* Mobility - I am interested in railways, aviation, and new forms of urban mobility with carsharing, scooter and bike sharing.
+I have my own bike and am interested in eBikes, cargo bikes, and how cities can adapt and change to improve the quality of life.

 ## Volunteering